joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 You should see that her score is correct in both places.

 This is a lot of power for little effort.
-Normalization is strategy directly liften from Relay and Falcor.
+Normalization is a strategy directly lifted from Relay and Falcor.

 ### Something to look at